Tembrel/async-pizza/README.md

 3 --------------+--> 6, 7
 4 --------------/
 ```
-Both cases use a fixed-size thread pool to run tasks asynchronously.
+To simplify comparison between the two approaches, both use a fixed-size thread pool
+to run tasks asynchronously,
+and both simulate real work by sleeping for a given amount of time.

 The `CompletableFuture`-based version shows the input of each task on starting
 and the output of that task on finishing.
 The `CountDownLatch`-based version shows the input of each task when
 starting and finishing.
-The reason for the difference has to do with making the structures
+The reason for the difference has to do with making the examples concise, and does
-of these programs similar, and does not reflect an inherent limitation
+not reflect an inherent limitation of either approach.
-of the latter approach.

 The [PizzaDemo](https://github.com/Tembrel/eg4jb/blob/master/src/pizza/PizzaDemo.java)
 class runs both versions.